Health and Social Care

 1. If you want to, watch the video below.
 Think about the skills on show.
 Whose fault is it that there’s a misunderstanding?

-The next video looks at understanding relationships in health, social care or child care environments:
+2. Understanding relationships in health, social care or child care environments

 In this video, you could consider how the environment affected the health and wellbeing of the individual, e.g.